The responsibilities and experience of our Board of Directors and Group Management Committee.

 She is a Member of the Remuneration Committee and the Audit Committee.

-Ms Brenner is a Director of Origin Energy Limited, Orica Limited and Growthpoint Properties Australia Limited.
+Ms Brenner is a Director of Origin Energy Limited, Orica Limited and Woolworths Group Limited.
 She is a Member of the Council of the University of New South Wales.

 Ms Brenner was formerly a Managing Director of Investment Banking at Investec Bank (Australia) Limited.
 She has extensive experience in corporate advisory work, particularly in relation to mergers and acquisitions, corporate restructures and general corporate activity.
 She also practised as a lawyer with Freehill Hollingdale & Page (now Herbert Smith Freehills), where she specialised in corporate work, and spent several years as a lecturer in the Faculty of Law at both the University of NSW and the University of Sydney.

-Ms Brenner was the Deputy Chairman of the Federal Airports Corporation and a Director of Neverfail Springwater Limited, Bulmer Australia Limited and Treasury Corporation of NSW.
+Ms Brenner was also formerly the Deputy Chairman of the Federal Airports Corporation and a Director of Neverfail Springwater Limited, Bulmer Australia Limited, Treasury Corporation of NSW and Growthpoint Properties Australia Limited.
 She also served as a Member of the Australian Government’s Takeovers Panel.

 BCom, Grad Cert (Mgmt), GAICD | Independent Non-Executive Director